mixu/nwm/readme.md

+# NOTE: This is the code as it was at Node Knockout

-*NOTE: YOU WANT to download or fork https://github.com/mixu/nwm as that repo will have the latest code in the future.
-The "mixu/nodeko" repo will remain untouched for historical reasons.*
+**Go to https://github.com/mixu/nwm , that repo will have the latest code in the future.**

+This repo will not receive any updates and will go out of date, as I will keep it around for historical reasons only.

 # nwm - node window manager